What Is The Cost Of Cremation In Arkansas?

 Don't be fooled into thinking that the funeral home in your local town is a family owned funeral home.
 Many times, the family sold the funeral home to a large corporation years ago.
 The large corporation will keep the family name of the business, and sometimes the former owners become employees, but the firm is far from being privately owned.

 The largest corporations owning funeral homes in Arkansas are: Service Corporation International (SCI) and Denver Roller Corporation based out of Little Rock, Arkansas.
 Other corporations are: Carriage Services Incorporated, Stonemor Partners, and other smaller corporations.

 The Cost Of A Cremation At A Family Owned Funeral Home In Arkansas

 The cost of a basic direct cremation in Arkansas at a family owned funeral home can range from $995.00 to $2,500.00.
 There are several reasons why a family owned funeral home can help your family better than a corporate owned funeral home.

-First, if you are working within a budget, you can usually work with a family owned funeral home easier than a large corporation.
-If all you have to pay is one thousand dollars, a family owned business will come closer to making that happen for you.
+First, if you are working within a budget, you can usually work with a family-owned funeral home easier than a large corporation.
+If all you have to pay is one thousand dollars, a family-owned business will better be able to making that happen for you.